Total absorption of tailored incoming signals by black holes: Total virtual absorption by a barrier potential

 There are an infinity of solutions to this equation for any fixed $L,\,V_0$.
 For $L=1$, $V_0=16$ for example, we find one solution at $\omega_{\rm VA}=4.25316 + 0.12731i$.

 We excite the system with such a mode, which in essence amounts to following back in time the relaxation of an excited barrier.
+We send a wave from the right of the potential with $x_0=60,\, \sigma=1$ for the ID~\eqref{initial_conditions_I} {\it and} its mirror reflection with respect to the $x=0$ vertical line, both going towards the potential barrier.
 Our results are summarized in Fig.~\ref{fig:Virtual_Absorbtion_Over_Plot}.
 The two incident waves meet at the barrier and are stored {\it with nearly unit efficiency} while the barrier is being ``bombarded''.
 We have created a perfect absorber.
-At $t \approx 26$, all the energy is stored inside the barrier (see inset), marking perfect storage.
+At $t \approx 61$, all the energy is stored inside the barrier (see inset), marking perfect storage.
 Afterwards, the stored energy leaks out exponentially, via ringdown; indeed, we find that the flux decays exponentially afterwards, well fit by $\sim e^{-0.259 t}$, as one would expect (i.e., twice the imaginary part of the QNM~\eqref{eq:QNM_VA}).

+The results summarized in Figs.~\ref{fig:Virtual_Transmission_Double_Barrier} and~\ref{fig:Virtual_Absorbtion_Over_Plot} allow one conclude the following: a two-sided excitation of any potential by the complex conjugate of its QNMs and one sided excitation by the complex VAs result in \textit{Virtual Absorption}.
+Thus, scattering of QNMs and TTMs are two different realizations of one physical phenomenon, virtual absorption.
+It follos also that VA scattering occurs for any potential that admits QNMs and/or TTMs.